PacketFabric/terraform-connectivity-cloud-router-nia/README.md

 az provider register -n Microsoft.Network
 ```

+:warning: **Subnet Overlap Between Cloud Providers**

+When using multiple cloud providers, be cautious of potential subnet overlap.
+Subnet overlap occurs when conflicting IP address ranges are used in different cloud networks.

+:warning: **Azure Gateway subnet**

-:warning: **Please ensure that the Virtual Network (VNet) you choose is equipped with a Gateway subnet.
+Please ensure that the Virtual Network (VNet) you choose is equipped with a Gateway subnet.
 This is a critical requirement for setting up a successful connection.
-For more information, refer to [Microsoft Learn](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsub).**
+For more information, refer to [Microsoft Learn](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsub).

 ## Setup